 Why Did Christine Want to Move Back to Utah?

-After a family trip brought up some feelings, Christine, 49, told her loved ones on the show that she felt nostalgic about the good times they shared in their former abode because she wasn’t entirely content with their life in Arizona.
+After a family trip brought up some feelings in season 15, Christine told her loved ones on the show that she felt nostalgic about the good times they shared in their former abode because she wasn’t entirely content with their life in Arizona.

-“When we were there, you guys all talked about [how] Utah was home, and the mountains were home, and family was there,” the TLC personality said on a season 15 episode in April 2021.
+“When we were there, you guys all talked about [how] Utah was home, and the mountains were home, and family was there,” the TLC personality said during an episode in April 2021.
 “So, I thought that you felt the same.”

-Christine’s heart-to-heart conversation about Utah ended with her confession about the relationship woes she was having with Kody, 52, after nearly 30 years together.
+Christine’s heart-to-heart conversation about Utah ended with her confession about the relationship woes she was having with Kody.
 “Meri, I can’t do marriage with Kody anymore,” she declared.
 “I don’t want to … It’s not enough.”

 “I agreed to move to Flagstaff, and I followed Kody here, but it’s been a struggle the whole time,” the mom of six added in a confessional.
 “I’m tired of feeling like I don’t matter, I’m tired of not having his support when I really need it.
 I’m just tired.
 I need a partnership.
 I need something different than this.”